How Social Media Shapes Our Identity?

 Q: What is social media?

-A: Social media refers to online platforms and websites that allow users to create and share content, as well as interact with others.
+A: Social media refers to online platforms that enable users to create and share content, interact with others, and participate in virtual communities.

 Q: How does social media shape our identity?